microsoft/ELL/docs/tutorials/Getting-started-with-audio-keyword-spotting-on-the-Raspberry-Pi/index.md

 pip install pyaudio
 ```

-Now you can run the **test_audio.py** script on the Pi with the same command line arguments you used earlier and see how it does.
+Now you can run the **run_classifier.py** script on the Pi with the same command line arguments you used earlier and see how it does.
 On the Pi you will see an average processing time of about 2.3 milliseconds, which means real-time audio processing is possible here too.

 ## Next steps

 The [ELL gallery](/ELL/gallery/) offers different models for keyword spotting.
 Some are slow and accurate, while others are faster and less accurate.
 Different models can even lead to different power draw on the Raspberry Pi.
 Repeat the steps above with different models.
-If you choose to use audio models for 8 kHz audio (name contains f_8000) then you will need to pass the following argument to test_audio.py: `--sample_rate 8000`.

 This tutorial used the **wrap** tool as a convenient way to compile the model and prepare for building its Python wrapper.
 To learn more, read the [wrap documentation](https://github.com/Microsoft/ELL/blob/master/tools/wrap/README.md).

 ## Troubleshooting

+If you are not getting any results from run_classifier.py or view_audio.py then check the `sample_rate` information in `train_results.json` file from the model gallery.
+If you see a sample rate of 8000 then you need to pass this information to run_classifier.py as the command line argument: `--sample_rate 8000`.
+Similarly, check if 'auto_scale' was set to `true`, and if so pass `--auto_scale` to the python script.

 Look for troubleshooting tips at the end of the [Raspberry Pi Setup Instructions](/ELL/tutorials/Raspberry-Pi-setup).